GuOrg/Gu.Localization/README.md

     ...
 ```

-The above will show SomeResource in the `Translator.EffectiveCulture` and update when culture changes.
+The above will show SomeResource in the `Translator.CurrentCulture` and update when culture changes.

 ## 1.2.
 Errorhandling.
 By setting the attached property `ErrorHandling.Mode` we override how translation errors are handled by the `StaticExtension` for the child elements.